Mindful ways to move in the forest

 Try this:

+Leave your headphones and fitness tracker at home.
+This run isn’t about numbers, it’s about you: your movement, your mind, your moment.
 As you run, focus on your connection to the earth.
-Feel the air as you breathe it in and the breeze on your skin as you move.
+Feel the air as you breathe in and the breeze on your skin as you move.
 Smile, relax your shoulders and allow yourself to be soothed by the colours of nature and inspired by the strength of the trees surrounding you.

 Brunette woman looks away from camera in the forest